 At Coleman Greig we believe in the value of sharing knowledge.
-As a practice, we form partnerships with clients and other service providers across the region to deliver business and learning opportunities that would otherwise not be possible: benefiting our clients, our community and our staff.
+As a practice, we form partnerships with clients and other service providers across the region to deliver business and learning opportunities: benefiting our clients, our community and our staff.

-Coleman Greig has a longstanding relationship with Western Sydney University, including a Legal Studies Cadetship that has provided, as of 2021, paid legal cadetships for 39 Western Sydney University law students.
-Many of these cadets have become lawyers within the firm, excelling in their specialist areas of law.
-In 2021, we worked closely with Western Sydney University to create an additional Legal Cadetship opportunity for an Aboriginal or Torres Strait Islander identifying student.
+Coleman Greig has a longstanding relationship with Western Sydney University (WSU), including a Legal Studies Cadetship.
+As of 2021, this program has provided paid legal cadetships for 39 WSU law students.
+Many cadets have become lawyers within the firm, excelling in their specialist areas of law.
+In 2021, we worked with WSU to create an additional Legal Cadetship opportunity for an Aboriginal or Torres Strait Islander identifying student.

 Coleman Greig is a member of PLG International Lawyers, a global network of over 30 independent full-service, high quality law firms offering quality multilingual professional legal services to the clients of its member firms.
-As the only Australian member, Coleman Greig’s involvement in PLG opens a great range of opportunities for clients looking at offshore activities.
+As the only Australian member, Coleman Greig’s involvement provides opportunities for clients looking at offshore activities.

-Coleman Greig is an active and involved member of ALPMA, an association designed to encourage non-competitive information sharing between legal practices and facilitate access to resources that would otherwise not be available to individual law firms.
-The firm regularly presents at ALPMA events, sharing information and key learnings from initiatives in areas including CSR, technology and innovation.
+Coleman Greig is an active and involved member of ALPMA.
+ALPMA is designed to encourage non-competitive information sharing between firms and facilitate access to resources that would otherwise be unavailable to individual law firms.
+The firm regularly presents at events, sharing information and key learnings from initiatives in areas including CSR, technology and innovation.

 We have partnered with the Museum of Contemporary Art since 2018 to assist the MCA in bringing art, inspiration and community change to Greater Western Sydney.
 This partnership has also provided opportunities to further the firm’s commitment to implementing its Aboriginal Action Plan.

-Coleman Greig recognises that employees are integral and has a number of programs and initiatives specifically designed for professional development and support.
+Coleman Greig recognises that employees are integral.
+We have a number of programs and initiatives specifically designed for professional development and support.
 Outside of professional development, the firm provides a safe, inclusive workplace for team members from all different walks of life, backgrounds, religions, cultures and experiences.
 Programs and initiatives for employees include:

-Carers at Work – “Carers” is not confined to working parents, but anyone who has caring responsibilities – whether that be for children, parents, family members, close friends or even caring for yourself.
+Carers at Work – “Carers” is not confined to working parents.
+It includes anyone who has caring responsibilities – whether that be for children, parents, family members, close friends or even caring for yourself.
 This program enables staff to participate in an open discussion about improving firm processes to better support carers and ways in which the firm can be more inclusive.

 Pride Committee – In 2021, the firm established a Pride Committee to ensure we celebrate and acknowledge the LGBTQIA+ community.